abs-tudelft/sbd/src/lab3/assignment.md

 - You want to convert the JSONs to a Scala case class to be able to process the data in a type-safe manner.
 It is recommended to use one of the options from [this repository]. `circe` is a good option that worked for the TA's.
+- An example of how to implement a transformer in scala can be found [here].

 [JSON documents]: https://en.wikipedia.org/wiki/JSON
 [Processor API]: https://kafka.apache.org/26/documentation/streams/developer-guide/processor-api.html